What Does it Take to Be a Social Scientist?

-Social Scientist Job Description All social scientists and related workers not listed separately.
+Job Description & Duties All social scientists and related workers not listed separately.

-There were about 42,100 jobs for Social Scientist in 2016 (in the United States).
+In 2016, there was an estimated number of 42,100 jobs in the United States for Social Scientist.
 New jobs are being produced at a rate of 6.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Social Scientist by 2026.
-Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.
+There will be an estimated 4,200 positions for Social Scientist per year.

 The states with the most job growth for Social Scientist are Utah, Vermont, and Nevada.
 Watch out if you plan on working in Wyoming, South Dakota, or South Carolina.
 These states have the worst job growth for this type of profession.

 The salary for Social Scientists ranges between about $50,610 and $126,060 a year.